Skip to content

 • This allows for real-time updates and adaptability as environments change.

-See an example of generating a dynamic inventory using Python code for fetching data from a database:
+Example of generating a dynamic inventory using Python code for fetching data from a database:

 #!/usr/bin/env python